LEARN FASHION DESIGN ONLINE- LAURA VOLPINTESTA, FASHION ILLUSTRATION TRIBE

 Ankara fashion

 In the meantime, I’ll share today’s Ankara Fashion Illustration.
-It’s a western -styled dress, gathered waistbanded dirndl skirt, with a neck tie detail.
+It’s a western -styled dress, featuring a gathered dirndl skirt, with a waistband, and neck tie detailed blouse.

 Below, you’ll see different phases of the Ankara Fashion Illustration process, to help you get inspired to create your own original drawings.